The Federal Reserve is the central bank of the United States and is charged by Congress to maintain a stable economy and financial system.

 What about car and student loans?

-Rates for buyers with lower credit ratings are most likely to rise as a result of the Fed’s hikes, said Alex Yurchenko, chief data officer for Black Book, which monitors U.S. vehicle prices.
-Because used vehicle prices, on average, are rising, monthly payments will rise too.
+However, rates for buyers with lower credit ratings are most likely to rise as a result of the Fed’s hikes, said Alex Yurchenko, chief data officer for Black Book, which monitors U.S. vehicle prices.
+And because the price of new and used vehicles are rising, monthly payments are increasing too.

 But, borrowers with a private loan may have a fixed or a variable rate tied to the Libor, London InterBank Offered Rate, another key interest rate used by banks for short-term lending with other banks, according to CNBC.
 That means as the Fed raises rates, borrowers will likely pay more in interest, although how much more will vary by the benchmark and lender.